zeroasterisk/Sticky-CakePHP-Plugin/README.md

 I could use the `$Model->contain()` but that resets all the contains, and it only lasts for the "next" query, not all times these conditions might be used (pagination requires 2 finds).

+## Performance (Joins are better then Subqueries)

+Also, while I could accomplish much of what I wanted with subqueries, sadly the performance of subqueries in MySQL is poor as compared with inner joins...

+Therefore, setting up a "sticky" join becomes important... it allows us to search within a `hasMany` association, easily and quickly.

 ## Attribution